Mak is designed to be instant and intuitive.

 Free.
 This project was started from an HCI idea, and there’re no further plans by now.

-And it’s a free software open sourced under the MIT license (soon).
+It’s also a free software and will be open sourced under the MIT license soon.

 Gist is already a perfect product.
 Actually it’s one of the best tools I’ve ever used.

-Gist encourages people to create and share small documents.
+Gist encourages people to create and share documents and code snippets.

-It’s easy to read, write, embed in your website, share and comment on a Gist.
+It’s easy to read, write, embed in your website, share or comment.

 Most Importantly, it’s super light-weighted and has the very same design philosophy with Mak.